MileHacker Logo

 Coastal Access

-Toyota City is inland; the nearest beaches are along Ise Bay.
+Toyota City is away from the sea; the nearest the coast is along Ise Bay.
 Cities like Tokoname and Nishio offer coastal experiences.

 • Nearest shores are along Ise Bay.